syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 #### Example

 Now, let us consider an example for conditional formatting.
-The first conditional formatter in the following example specifies the filter criteria, “{Frieght} > 200 OR {Frieght} < 500” that applies Yellow background to the cells satisfying this condition.
+The first conditional formatter in the following example specifies the filter criteria, “{Freight} > 200 OR {Freight} < 500” that applies Yellow background to the cells satisfying this condition.

 The second conditional formatter indicates the criteria–“{ShipCountry} Equals USA OR {ShipCountry} Equals UK”.
 If this condition is satisfied, then the given style, Crimson background and White foreground is applied only to the corresponding record’s ShipCountry field, instead of being applied to the entire row.